 Peoria Illinois

-About Fairfield, CT Category Listings
+About Cambridge, MA Category Listings

-Established in 1691 by the French explorer Henri de Tonti, Peoria is the oldest permanent European settlement in Illinois according to the Illinois State Archaeological Survey.
+Established in 1691 by the French explorer Henri de Tonti, Peoria is the oldest permanent European settlement in Illinois, according to the Illinois State Archaeological Survey.
 Originally[vague] known as Fort Clark, it received its current name when the County of Peoria was organized in 1825.
 The city was named after the Peoria people, a member of the Illinois Confederation.
 On October 16, 1854, Abraham Lincoln made his Peoria speech against the Kansas-Nebraska Act.
 Prior to prohibition, Peoria was the center of the whiskey industry in the United States.
 More than 12 distilleries operated in Peoria by the end of the 19th century, more than any other city in the U.S.

 Peoria is the oldest European settlement in Illinois, as explorers first ventured up the Illinois River from the Mississippi.
 The lands that eventually would become Peoria were first settled by Europeans in 1680, when French explorers René-Robert Cavelier, Sieur de La Salle and Henri de Tonti constructed Fort Crevecoeur.
 This fort would later burn to the ground, and in 1813, Fort Clark, Illinois was built.
 When the County of Peoria was organized in 1825, Fort Clark was officially named Peoria.

+Peoria was named after the Peoria tribe, a member of the Illinois Confederation.
+The original meaning of the word is uncertain.
+A 21st-century proposal suggests a derivation from a Proto-Algonquian word meaning "to dream with the help of a manitou."
 Peoria was incorporated as a village on March 11, 1835.
 The city did not have a mayor, though they had a village president, Rudolphus Rouse, who served from 1835 to 1836.
 The first Chief of Police, John B Lishk, was appointed in 1837.
 The city was incorporated on April 21, 1845.
 This was the end of a village president and the start of the mayoral system, with the first mayor being William Hale.

+Peoria, Arizona, a suburb of Phoenix, was named after Peoria, Illinois because the two men who founded it in 1890 âˆ’ Joseph B. Greenhut and Deloss S. Brown âˆ’ wished to name it after their hometown.
 Peoria was significant in the world of bicycle racing during the late 19th century.
 Held at Lake View Park, its U.S. bicycle racing stop hosted such notable names as Marshall "Major" Taylor, who would later become world champion.
 Taylor described Peoria as the "Mecca" for the sport.
+For much of the 20th century, a red-light district of brothels and bars known as the Merry-Go-Round was part of Peoria.

 Richard Pryor got his start as a performer on North Washington Street in the early 1960s.
+In 2021, Rita Ali became Peoria's first female and African American mayor.

 According to the 2010 census, Peoria has a total area of 50.23 square miles (130.10 km2), of which 48.01 square miles (124.35 km2) (or 95.58%) is land and 2.22 square miles (5.75 km2) (or 4.42%) is water.